Packing a lunch for your child that will stay cool and safe on hot days can be a constant struggle.

 Kind Granola Bars kids love these bars, plus most are gluten and gmo-free.

 - Sandwiches: like hummus and veggies or a version of pb&j

 Ice packs are a necessity for most of the school year.
 Choose ones that will easily fit in your child’s lunch box and that cannot easily puncture and leak the contents.

 We recommend sturdy BPA and PVC free ice packs and prefer the ones that are as flat as possible, making them easy to fit in all types of lunch boxes.

 Fit and Fresh makes a line of Cool Coolers that are BPA free and PVC free.
 The inside of the cool coolers are filled with 99.2% distilled water and the other less then one percent is food coloring.

-The really big double decker ones are a great optoion, but we prefer ones that are sleek in design and can easily be placed in a school backpack.
-The top two brands that meet our criteria are Bixbee and Beatrix both are bpa free, phthalate free, pvc free, and lead free.
+The really big double-decker ones are a great option, but we prefer ones that are sleek in design and can easily be placed in a school backpack.
+The top two brands that meet our criteria are Bixbee and Beatrix both are BPA free, phthalate-free, PVC free, and lead-free.

 One of our favorites is the Thermos Lunch Containers.
 They keep food really cold/hot and they have a small enough opening that even younger kids (like 1st graders) can open them by themselves.
 These containers are vacuum sealed and made from 18/8 stainless steel.

 Innobaby makes an insulated and leak-proof stainless steel bento box encased in a plastic shell.
-These do help keep food cooler longer, but do not expect the same results as the above mentioned containers.
-The nice thing about the Innobaby insulated bento boxes are that they are very easy for kids to open and close.
+These do help keep food cooler longer but do not expect the same results as the above-mentioned containers.
+The nice thing about the Innobaby insulated bento boxes is that they are very easy for kids to open and close.
 Here is a link

 We will sort our picks for insulated stainless steel water bottles by age.